The student will be able to describe the normal physiology of pleural fluid formation and reabsorption.

 The normal entry rate of pleural fluid into the pleural space in humans is considered to be approximately 0.5 mL/h or 12 mL/day, and this pleural fluid derives from microvascular filtration governed by Starling's forces across both the parietal pleura and visceral pleura.
 Although a degree of fluid reabsorption occurs within both the parietal and visceral pleura membranes, actual pleural fluid reabsorption from the pleural space itself occurs via lymphatic stomata in the parietal pleura (Fig. 29.1).
 Thus, at any time the total volume of pleural fluid in normal individuals is 0.1-0.2 mL/kg, or approximately 10-20 mL in a 70 kg subject.
 These parietal pleural lymphatic stomata are fenestrated openings in the mesothelial cell layer that average 10-12 μm in diameter, and are especially prevalent in dependent regions of the pleural space, especially on the diaphragmatic surface and in the mediastinal regions (Fig. 29.2).

 Representation of normal pleural fluid formation and reabsorption.
 Microvascular filtrate from microvessels in the parietal and visceral pleura is partly reabsorbed within each membrane (dashed arrows), whereas the remaining low-protein interstitial fluid traverses the pleural mesothelia by bulk flow into the pleural space.
-Pleural fluid exits the pleural space via lymphatic stomata in ...
+Pleural fluid exits the pleural space via lymphatic ...